 The LASSO model (Least Absolute Shrinkage and Selection Operator) is a recent development that allows you to find a good fitting model in the regression context.
 It avoids many of the problems of overfitting that plague other model-building approaches.

-In this month’s Statistically Speaking webinar, guest instructor Steve Simon, PhD, will explain what overfitting is — and why it’s a problem.
+In this Statistically Speaking Training, guest instructor Steve Simon, PhD, explains what overfitting is — and why it’s a problem.

-Then he’ll illustrate the geometry of the LASSO model in comparison to other regression approaches, ridge regression and stepwise variable selection.
+Then he illustrates the geometry of the LASSO model in comparison to other regression approaches, ridge regression and stepwise variable selection.

-Finally, he’ll show you how LASSO regression works with a real data set.
+Finally, he shows you how LASSO regression works with a real data set.

 Note: This training is an exclusive benefit to members of the Statistically Speaking Membership Program and part of the Stat’s Amore Trainings Series.
 Each Stat’s Amore Training is approximately 90 minutes long.

 Steve Simon works as an independent statistical consultant and as a part-time faculty member in the Department of Biomedical and Health Informatics at the University of Missouri-Kansas City.
 He has previously worked at Children’s Mercy Hospital, the National Institute for Occupational Safety and Health, and Bowling Green State University.